markets/mini_i18n/README.md

 #### Custom pluralization rules

-You are also able to customize how plurals are handled, in each locale, by defining custom pluralization rules.
+You are also able to customize how plurals are handled in each locale, by defining custom pluralization rules.
 Example:

 ```ruby
 MiniI18n.pluralization_rules = {